Machine Learning Accelerated Descriptor Design for Catalyst Discovery in CO$_2$ to Methanol Conversion: Methods

 \subsection{Generation and Relaxation of Adsorbate-Surface Configurations}

 The selected surfaces were used to generate adsorbate-surface configurations using neutral fragments of *H, *OH, *OCHO and *OCH$_3$ by means of the \texttt{fairchem} input generation workflow~\cite{fairchem}.
-The systems were relaxed using an \textit{adsorption energy}-based OCP \texttt{equiformer\_V2} MLFF to obtain the relaxed geometries.
-The corresponding adsorption energy $E_{ads}$ follows the OCP convention $E_{ads} = E_{system} - E_{surface} - E_{adsorbate}$, where $E_{adsorbate}$ is composed of atomic energies, defined in the work of Chanussot \textit{et. al.}~\cite{chanussot2021open}.
+The systems were relaxed using an \textit{adsorption energy}-based OCP \texttt{equiformer\_V2} equivariant graph neural network MLFF to obtain the relaxed geometries.
+The corresponding adsorption energy $E_{ads}$ follows the OCP convention $E_{ads} = E_{system} - E_{surface} - E_{adsorbate}$, where the gas phase energy $E_{adsorbate}$ is in this case the energy of radicals, and therefore hard to define.
+The OCP MLFFs are using the definition of Chanussot \textit{et. al.}~\cite{chanussot2021open} , which is a linear combination of atomic energies for H, O and C, derived from H$_2$, H$_2$O and CO, respectively.
 Here, $E_{adsorbate}$ is --3.477 eV for *H, --10.552 eV for *OH, --24.917 eV for *OCH$_3$ and --25.161 eV for *OCHO.
+As our work is focusing on identifying AED similarities or differences rather than specific adsorbate values, different adsorbate references would merely shift all AEDs by the same value, but will not affect our results.
 The force convergence criterion for the adsorbate relaxations was set to 0.03~eV/\AA{}.
 The \texttt{equiformer\_V2} relaxations were performed using \texttt{NVIDIA Ampere A100} GPUs, completing each relaxation in just a few seconds, whereas corresponding DFT calculations would require several hours on two \texttt{AMD Rome 7H12} CPUs with 64 cores each.
 Relaxed configurations of the same material and facet were compared to identify redundancies.
 If two or more configurations exhibited identical adsorbate geometries (and thus energies) within a tolerance of 0.1~\AA{} in each spatial direction, only one configuration was retained for further consideration.
 Nonunique configurations and their corresponding adsorption energies were excluded.
 With this we ensured that the remaining data represents meaningful adsorption positions and thus capture the material's true energetic landscape.

 We aggregated the adsorption energies into AEDs for every adsorbate and material.
 The AED is represented by a histogram of 0.1~eV wide bins, that are centered along energies $\{-7.4, -7.3, ....
 2.4\}$.
 The histogram settings were chosen so that each AED has at least five empty bins on either side, which is important for further analysis.
 We normalized the AEDs by dividing the entry in each bin by the number of unique adsorption configurations.